The anabolic crunch: Are protein chips a viable tool for male metabolic health?

 Symptoms and signals

-- The “bottomless pit” hunger: If you eat a bag of regular chips and feel hungry 30 minutes later, your insulin has spiked and crashed.
-This is a sign you need more protein and fiber to stabilize blood sugar.
+- The “bottomless pit” hunger: If you eat a bag of regular chips and feel hungry again soon after, you may be seeing a low-satiety snack effect.
+Increasing protein and fiber at snacks can help some men feel fuller longer.

 What to do about it